SioKCronin/website/content/speaking.md

 applications of swarm intelligence algorithms from the evolutionary computing tradition, my heritage as an empath makes it impossible for me not to be porous to the broader implications.
-This talk is rooted in my ongoing work on Swarm Lab, an open source repository of optimization algorithms implemented in Python, and in my broader commitment to reconnecting with traditions of collective ideation and collaboration.
+This talk is rooted in my ongoing work on SwarmOpt, an open source optimization tool, and in my broader commitment to reconnecting with traditions of collective ideation and collaboration.
 Together we will explore how thinking as and with the collective creates the possbility for dynamic modes of problem solving.